SAPhow/SAP.how/_posts/gui-basis/2020-05-25-how-to-download-gui.md

 - You should have enough authorizations to perform downloads with your SAP user account.

+SAP user is provided to you by a company that is either SAP customer or SAP partner (or SAP itself).
+You could register a similar personal account (P-user) yourself, but I don't think it can be used to download SAP GUI.
+If you don't have SAP user, you should be able to ask your company's SAP account administrator to create you one.

-The first one is easy, you can even register it yourself.
-For the second one your usually need to ask IT department of your employer to provide sufficient access for your SAP user.
+For the second prerequisite your usually need to ask IT department of your employer to provide sufficient access for your SAP user.
 In this case you should use the same SAP user that was provided by your employer.

 To download the latest SAP GUI, you should perform the following actions: